 Tom Powers who plays Donovan’s adviser previously did a smashing job in Destination Moon (1950, review), as the general who masterminds the first moon flight.
 Here he works well as well, but is relegated to a substantial, but rather uninteresting supporting part.
 Another fine actor in the film is James Anderson, who plays the stern town sheriff with a bad eye to the drunken town doctor.
 Anderson did one of the best performances of his career in Arch Oboler’s post-apocalyptic yarn Five in 1951 (review), as the meddling pseudo-Nazi who turns life in the little colony of survivors on end with his arrival.
 Often playing heavies, he is mostly remembered for his turn as the nasty Bob Ewell in How to Kill a Mockingbird (1962).

 Peter Adams, here in a small supporting role, also appeared in The War of the Worlds (1953, review), and Project Moon Base (1953, review).
 Victor Sutherland had a bit-part as a US senator in Them!
-(1954).
+(1954, review).
 Harlan Warde showed up in The Day the Earth Stood Still (1951, review) and The Monster that Challenged the Word (1957).

 Cinematographer Joseph.
 F. Biroc was one of the best in the business, and had previously worked on Frank Capra’s 1946 Christmas classic It’s A Wonderful Life.
 He had a prolific career, but got something of a second coming in the seventies and later with Escape from the Planet of the Apes (1971), Superman (1973) and The Towering Inferno (1974), where he photographed the action sequences and was awarded an Oscar for the effort.
 Biroc also did comedy blockbusters like Blazing Saddles (1974), Airplane!
 (1980), and Airplane II: The Sequel (1982).
 He photographed a number of episodes of Adventures of Superman (1952-1958), as well as the sci-fi films Red Planet Mars (1952, review), The Twonky (1953, review), Riders to the Stars (1954), The Unknown Terror (1957), and The Amazing Colossal Man (1957).